key6oardWarrior/Automatic-Text/README.md

 # For Windows
 Send text messages automatically to any phone number(s).
-1) Sign up/in to twillo via: https://www.twilio.com/login
+0) Sign up/in to twillo via: https://www.twilio.com/login
-2) Follow directions given by program to auto send messages to phone numbers.
+1) Follow directions given by program to auto send messages to phone numbers.
+2) Open cmd
-3) pip install requirments.txt
+3) Type `pip install requirments.txt`

 # For Android or iOS